Petrels of The Petrel Station

 Scientific name: Pterodroma pycrofti

 Pycroft’s Petrel are a true specialty seabirds of The Petrel Station seabird tours, and one of the most tricky seabirds to ID.
-This small gadfly petrel only breeds on a few offshore islands in northern New Zealand, including the Poor Knights Islands and the Hauraki Gulf area, and we are one of the only places in the world to encounter them regularly in small numbers over our spring and summer tour seasons.
+This small gadfly petrel only breeds on a few offshore islands in northern New Zealand, including the Poor Knights Islands and the Hauraki pelagic area, and we’re one of the only places in the world to encounter them regularly in small numbers over our spring and summer tour seasons.

 What makes them difficult to ID is how similar they look to the much more numerous Cook’s Petrel, which occurs at the same time of year.
-Once you learn the subtle differences between these two Cookilaria petrels, you can begin to pick likely Pycroft’s out from among the Cook’s — making spring and summer a very enjoyable offshore challenge of Pycroft’s vs Cook’s whenever a likely candidate passes nearby.
+Once you learn the subtle differences between these two Cookilaria petrels, it becomes a very enjoyable challenge of Pycroft’s vs Cook’s on the boat whenever a potential Pycroft’s passes nearby.

-With an estimated global population of only around 25,000 birds, spread across a handful of small breeding islands, this endemic is always a special one to see well.
+With an estimated global population of only around 25,000 birds, spread across a handful of small breeding islands, this endemic is always special to see.

 ENDEMIC SPECIES